Bennett Brook (Australia): Overview

 Bennett Brook's catchment area covers 217 km2.
 Approximately half of the catchment area is covered by Whiteman Park and the Gnangara Pine Plantation.
 The rest of the catchment is urbanised, covering the suburbs of Ballajura, Beechboro, Bennett Springs, Kiara, Lockridge, Malaga, Morley and Noranda.
 The tributaries to the west are highly modified and partially underground.
 The tributaries to the north are mostly natural.

 Upstream areas only flow between August and November.
 Groundwater pumping from the Gnangara Mound has made the flow lower than the natural flow.
 Downstream areas flow year round.
 Urbanisation has made the flow downstream higher than the natural flow, due to higher surface runoff from roads and houses.

-Crossing

-In the late 1930s the local authority, the Swan Road Board considered a bridge to cross the brook.
-In the 1980s, the status of the area relative to Indigenous concerns and environmental concerns made bridge making and other activity more restricted.
+By the 1960s, Lew Whiteman, the owner of much of the land that makes up Whiteman Park today, built a dam across Bennett Brook and deepened a natural pool along the brook to form the Mussel Pool, named due to the naturally occurring freshwater mussels.
+The area has since become a picnic spot.
+The dam prevented the seasonal migration of small fish, resulting in the areas upstream of the dam having no fish.
+A fish ladder was constructed in 1999, allowing the western minnow and western pygmy perch to reach upstream of the dam.
+The first fish ladder in Australia, it was designed by a Murdoch University zoologist and built by a team of people on the Work for the Dole program.